 Now we get to the moral aspect and we kick off with another quote from Gandhi as published in his weekly journal Harijan: “Having identified myself with labour, I know what ruin drink has bought to the homes of labourers given to drink.
 I know that they will not touch liquor if it was not within easy reach.
 We have contemporaneous evidence that drinkers themselves are in many cases asking for prohibition.”

 Without a doubt there are a few people who think like this and they are already in too far.
 These are the kind of people that in other countries would visit AA-meetings.
 But is this really the group we should focus on to ban a good thing for everyone?
-In general with prohibition you get the principle of the cookie jar.
-Meaning people are more likely to drink when they are actually not supposed to.
+In fact prohibition is more likely to have the ‘cookie jar effect’.
+Meaning people are more likely to drink when they;re not supposed to.
 Again we can point at the dry spell in the States which actually caused more people to drink than ever before.

 Let’s see another quote by Gandhi in Young India: “I would rather have India reduced to a state of pauperism than have thousands of drunkards in our midst.
 I would rather have India without education if that is the price to be paid for making it dry.”
-These phrases are so retarded they need no further comment but let’s do it anyway.
-Basically he says he rather has no doctors, no justice system, no architects or inventors who can improve the standard of living, as long as people are sober.
-Let’s not even start about creative artists.
-We’re living as cavemen now but at least we’re not drinking.
+How idiotic and ignorant can one be?
+As long as people were sober he’d settle for a world without doctors, architects, inventors and justice system.
+Back to the cavemen days.